agreeya-demorepository/demo/README.md

 		6. If the Build fails due to violation of checkstyle, Unit Test failure , compilation error due to some dependencies a notification of build failure is 		   sent to the team , team needs to fix the the issue and initiate rebuild.

 Pl refer GITHUB folder for Builds and their results published.
+This demonstrates during the prototype development process the use of a setup  that provides continous integration framework.